 Generation Hope is in its sixth year of program services and has already been featured by CNN, The Washington Post , "NBC Nightly News with Brian Williams," and "The Steve Harvey Show" for its innovative work.
-We have provided emotional and financial support to 120 teen parents as they pursue their college degrees.
-We have also reached nearly 600 expecting and parenting teens through college-readiness workshops in schools, churches, and organizations across the D.C.
+We have provided emotional and financial support to 170 teen parents as they pursue their college degrees.
+We have also reached over 1,000 expecting and parenting teens through college-readiness workshops in schools, churches, and organizations across the D.C.
 Metro area.
-Lastly, our Hope Conference provides a day-long intensive academic, professional, and life skills training for current Scholars as well as more than 20 expecting or parenting high school students.
+Lastly, our Hope Conference provides a day-long intensive academic, professional, and life skills training for current Scholars.

 When asked in an interview with NBC Nightly News with Brian Williams in May 2012 what Nicole would tell young parents who were watching, she said, "It's not so much about what's happened.
 It's about what are you going to do now?"

 Generation Hope is helping D.C. area teen parents answer that question.
 We hope you will join us in this rewarding work.